Frequently Asked Questions

 What is Expressive Arts Therapy?

 This is another one of my specialities.
 Expressive Arts Therapy is a type of therapy where I as the therapist offer a holding and reflective space for you to express yourself and mindfully engage in an experience.
 It is not the type of therapy where I as the therapist analyze you.
 I hold space for you to express yourself using a variety of art mediums.
 I ask you questions and you tell me about your experience.
 I have lots of ideas for how to use art and different experiences that I might lead you through so you can gain more insight about yourself, your experience, and conscientious living.
 You do not have to be an artist to work with me in these techniques.

 50 minutes once a week is the standard meeting time, especially when we first meet.
 Meeting more frequently allows us to dive in efficiently and deeply.

-Can we do online therapy?
+Can we do video therapy?

 I provide therapy to clients anywhere in California and often have entirely online therapy relationships this way.
 I like to provide the flexibility to meet conveniently as I often travel myself and like to honor that adventurous spirit in others as well.

 I also offer coaching to clients across the US and around the globe, so meeting online is an excellent way to connect.